 - Turning on plugin auto-update: Go to the “Plugins” section and turn on auto-update against the desired one.

-If you have software on your site that is not compatible with new versions of WordPress, a plugin or a theme, you can enable selective automatic updates of plugins or themes.
+If you have software on your site that is not compatible with newer versions of WordPress, plugin or theme, you can enable selective automatic updates.

 Even the biggest sites get hacked every day, despite the fact that their owners spend thousands to improve WordPress security.